Chanted Prayers (Pujas)

-This practice is generally held Tuesday-Friday 5-6 PM.
+This practice is generally held Monday, Wednesday and Friday from 5:30-6:30 PM.

-A special Guru yoga of Je Tsongkhapa combined with the condensed sadhana of his Dharma Protector and a short guided mediation on Lamrim.
-This puja includes two practices revealed by the Wisdom Buddha Manjushri.
-The first is a special Guru yoga in which we visualize our Spiritual Guide as Je Tsongkhapa, who himself is a manifestation of Manjushri.
+A special Guru yoga of Je Tsongkhapa combined with the condensed sadhana of his Dharma Protector.
+This puja includes a special Guru yoga practice revealed by the Wisdom Buddha Manjushri in which we visualize our Spiritual Guide as Je Tsongkhapa, who himself is a manifestation of Manjushri.

 By relying upon this practice, we can purify negativity, accumulate merit, and receive blessings.
 In this way, we will naturally accomplish all the realizations of the stages of the path of Sutra and Tantra, and in particular we will attain a very special Dharma wisdom.
 (1 hour)